This dynasty ruled from 96 to 192 CE. Its founder was Nerva.

 Marcus Annius Aurelius Verus (121 – 180 CE)

 His father, Annius Verus, died when Marcus was 11 years old.
 He received a thorough, comprehensive education.
 He was adopted by his uncle Antoninus Pius in 138 CE.
-He married his daughter – Faustina, he had a son, Commodus, and daughters: Lucilla and Vibia Sabina.
+He married his daughter – Faustina, and he had a son, Commodus, and daughters: Lucilla and Vibia Sabina.
 He ruled together with his infirm brother Lucius Verus.

 His rule is a period of constant wars.
 In his “Meditations” he made it clear that he believed that his rule brought only death and sacrifice, without much good.
 The main enemies of Rome at that time were the Germanic tribes and the Parthians.
 He was a good commander, with spectacular victories.